dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 Мнение Udi Dahan
 ----------------

     > This might be a bit of a late question.
-But shouldn’t domain events be handled after the transaction ends?
+But shouldn't domain events be handled after the transaction ends?
     Is there any specific reason for handle domain events within the same transaction scoping DoSomething?

     Domain events get handled by service layer objects in the same process which usually send out other messages – as such, we want those messages to be sent (or not) in the same transactional context.